Stories

 Sarah and Alfred immigrated to New Zealand in 1885 with their three young sons, Cecil, Lawrence and Ernest.
 Unfortunately Alfred was declared bankrupt in 1886 after a bad investment.
 To earn an income for her family, Sarah opened a shop in Christchurch but by 1893 she was knitting hosiery on a sock machine she had brought with her from England.
 She and Alfred started by knitting coarse work socks and black cardigans and slowly the business grew.

 About 1902 Sarah signed a deal with the owners of an Ashburton woollen mill, John Lane and Pringle Walker.
 Alfred's bankruptcy charge meant he was unable to sign.
-The Lane Walker Rudkin company combined two existing operations - yarn making and sock knitting.
+In 1904 this partnership was formalised as Lane Walker Rudkin Ltd, combining two existing operations - yarn making and sock knitting.

 The business prospered, helped by the demand for khaki-coloured textiles during World War One.
 After the war, clothing shortages prompted the company to invest in new machinery and expand the factory.